Gagah Samudera-class training ship: Role

 Both ships are currently used for training and are able to accommodate up to 60 trainees, including separate quarters for up to 12 females and both ships can conduct limited combat operation beside their primary training role.

 Armament

-The class is armed with a DS30B 30mm cannon and two Browning .50 calibre machine guns.
-They both have the for but not with concept where missiles and torpedoes such as the Rolling Airframe, Surface-to-air missile, Exocet MM40, Anti-ship missile and Triple torpedo launchers may be installed when required.
+The class is armed with a DS30B 30 mm cannon and two Browning .50-calibre machine guns.
+They both have the for but not with concept where missiles and torpedoes such as the Rolling Airframe surface-to-air missile, Exocet MM40 anti-ship missile and triple torpedo launchers may be installed when required.
 For aviation, both ships are able to accommodate a medium-size helicopter for anti-surface and anti-submarine duties.
-Due to these capabilities, the ships may also be used as a patrol boat.
+Due to these capabilities, the ships may also be used as a patrol vessel.